 The club badge or crest is the famous club and the badge on the shirt is often kissed by players when they celebrate the goal or victory, signs of loyalty and love for the club.
 The badge has changed significantly since the formation of the club, well over a hundred years ago, but today's top is of great importance to the history and tradition of this famous football club.

 The club badge is primarily the city's famous liver donkey that has represented the city for centuries.
-The mythical bird, which many people think of coming from a cormorant, is on top of Royal Liver Building's towers, where two famous liver sculptures dominate the building and look at the Mersey River.
+The mythical bird, which many people believe to be from their cormorant, is at the top of the Royal Liver Building's towers, where two famous liver sculptures dominate the building and face the Mersey River.
 In 1911.
 Many modern myths have emerged about the origin of the liver bird but are widely accepted to reflect on and protect the people of Liverpool, and the myth tells us that if they ever left, the Mersey River blows its banks and floods the city

 The Liver Bird dominates the Liverpool badge under a shield.
-The image of the liver on the badge has a short head and curved beak, which usually binds to a predatory bird rather than a cormorant, but keeps the branch of the leaf in its mouth, a kind of seaweed.
+The image of the liver has a short head and curved beak, which is more of a predatory bird than a cormorant, but retains the grass of the curd in its mouth.
 19659002] Liverpool FC attempted to acquire copyright in the image of the liver in 2008, but failed in their experiment since it was considered that the Liver Bird belongs to all Liverpool residents and not a company or organization.
 The liver is also used by many other organizations.

 On the top of the Shankly Gates and on the badge, the words You Will Never Walk Alone which is the title of Gerry and the pacemaker title given by Liverpool fans as the hymn of the club, will again appear as Shankly's leader , and Liverpool fans are honored today.